Sorginak

 Sorginak (root form: sorgin, absolutive case (singular): sorgina) are the assistants of the goddess Mari in Basque mythology.
-It is also the Basque name for witches, priests and priestesses, making it difficult to distinguish between the mythological and real ones.
+It is also the Basque name for witches, priests and priestesses, making it difficult to distinguish between mythological beings and real religious figures.

 Sometimes sorginak are confused with lamiak (similar to nymphs).
-Along with them, and specially with Jentilak, sorginak are said often to have built the local megaliths.
+Together, lamiak, Jentilak and sorginak are said to have built the local megaliths.

 Sorginak used to participate in Akelarre.
-These mysteries happened on Friday nights, when Mari and Sugaar are said to meet in the locally sacred cave to engender storms.
+These mysteries happened on Friday nights, when Mari and Sugaar are said to have met in a sacred local cave to create storms.

 Etymology

 The etymology of the name is disputed.
-The common suffix -gin (actor, from egin: to do) is the only agreement.
+The common suffix -gin (actor, from egin: to do) is the only agreed upon element.

-One theory claims that sor derives from sorte (fortune), and hence it would be rendered as fortune-teller.
-Another states that sor is the radical of sor(tu) (to create), and hence sorgin means literally: creator.
+One theory claims that sor derives from sorte (fortune), and hence would be rendered as "fortune-teller".
+Another states that sor is the radical of sor(tu) (to create), and hence sorgin literally means creator.

-Most common references to sorginak

-Sorginak are often said to recite the following spell to travel to and back from the akelarre: Under the clouds and over the brambles, or variants of it.
-In many legends a failed witch (normally a man) says the spell inverted (Under the brambles and over the clouds) and arrives to the akelarre quite bruised.